 - Free Time is included for all on-site field experiences. - No Museum staff are assigned to classes during the Free Time session.
-Teachers are responsible for their students. - More than one teaching group may be assigned to Free Time during the same session. - Teachers may lead their students through various stations, including the Drug Store.
-Please notify the Museum before your field trip if you would like your students to visit the Drug Store.
+Teachers are responsible for their students. - More than one teaching group may be assigned to Free Time during the same session. - Teachers may lead their students to other Destination Ag locations such as the pollinator garden, visiting DA livestock, or viewing agriculture machinery.